 Following the beginning of the Second World War the house was used as a billet for soldiers of The Berkshire Yeomanry and 119th Light Anti-Aircraft Regiment Royal Artillery.

 In 1942 the first American Army personel arrived and these were 112th Engineers with Company L 519th Quartermaster Regiment arriving on 23rd December 1943.

-Continuing on from Spring Hill but with a very obvious separation we have what was known as Tower Hill Camp which is actually part of the Spring Hill Estate but at the opposite end of Beech Walk from Spring Hill House.
+"Tower Hill Camp" was part of the Spring Hill Estate but at the opposite end of Beech Walk from Spring Hill House.

 At Spring Hill this ruling was illustrated by the construction of Tower Hill Camp which in October 1943 became home to Company D 544th Quartermaster Service Battalion (Colored) and later on 23rd December 1943 3991st Quartermaster Truck Company (Colored) who remained here until 18th May 1944.